Code word (figure of speech): Military and espionage use

 Code names are used for military and espionage purposes as labels for people, locations, objects, projects and plans the details of which are intended to remain secret to the uninitiated.

-For example, the code name of "Mogul" is used by the United States Secret Service to refer to the former President of the United States Donald Trump.
-If an uninitiated person overheard the question "Have you seen Mogul?" asked by an agent of the United States Secret Service, the uninitiated person may be misled into interpreting the question as "Have you seen Mogul—the biographical film of Gulshan Kumar?".
+For example, the code name of "Mogul" is used by the United States Secret Service to refer to the President of the United States Donald Trump.

 The United States Navy mistook the code word "Friend of Dorothy," meaning an LGBT individual, as meaning literally a person who was a friend of someone by the name of "Dorothy," and investigated on that basis.